Quality can be built in to your systems… and it should be.

 If you have Standard Operating Procedures (aka SOPs) do you follow them?
 Are they reflective of the processes in your business, do they prevent confusion and miscommunication from the spoken word?

 SOPs are just the start of your Quality Management System.

-A Quality Management System is required in GDP, but can benefit you in many other areas of business, or life.
+A Quality Management System is a GDP requirement, but can benefit you in many other areas of business or life.